VerifyTests/Verify/docs/parameterised-fixie.md

 The parameters passed to IgnoreParametersForVerified can be used pass custom parameters to [UseParameters](#UseParameters).

-## Hashing parameters<!-- include: hashing-parameters. path: /docs/mdsource/hashing-parameters.include.md -->
+## Hashing parameters

 Parameters can be hashed as an alternative to being stringified.
-This is useful when the parameters are large and could potentially generate file names that exceed allowances of the OS.
+This is useful when the parameters are large and could potentially generate file names that exceed allowances of the OS.<!-- include: hashing-parameters. path: /docs/mdsource/hashing-parameters.include.md -->

 Hashing parameter is achieved by using `UseParameters` in combination with `HashParameters`.
 Alternatively `UseHashedParameters` can be used as a wrapper for those two method calls.